audiamus/BookLibConnect/README.md

 ## Dependencies
 AAX Audio Converter will run on Windows 64bit.
 Minimum Windows version is 7.
-The application requires .Net 5 64 bit to be installed.
+The application requires .Net 6 64 bit to be installed.
 On Windows 10/11 systems this should normally be the case, if the system is kept up to date.
-If not, the app will prompt you for downloading .Net 5 and open the link in your default web browser.
+If not, the app will prompt you for downloading .Net 6 and open the link in your default web browser.
 From the many options, pick
-**.Net 5 Runtime x64 for Windows desktop**.
+**.Net 6 Runtime x64 for _Windows desktop_**.

 ## Acknowledgments
 - [mkb79](https://github.com/mkb79/Audible) for his Python library which served as the reference implementation of the Audible API to me, straightforward and easy to follow.